How Much Does Ceiling Repair Cost?

 Whether your ceiling has started to crack or droop, or it simply needs to be updated to match the rest of your home's decor, you'll want to know what a ceiling repair or replacement entails before you get started.
 As a result, we've compiled a list of the various types of ceiling repairs that your home may require.

-Water Damaged Ceiling Repair Cost
+Water Damage Ceiling Repair Cost

 A stain on the ceiling that expands and does not dry out is usually the first symptom of a problem.
 If the leak is discovered before any material damage occurs, the ceiling can be left to dry out, stain blocked and repainted once the leak has been repaired.
+A litre of top-quality stain blocker costs roughly £20-£25.

-The area is then plastered and redecorated when it has dried.
+If the water has already penetrated the plasterboard, surrounding joints, and insulation, the damaged area will need to be repaired.
 The cost of repairing a water-damaged ceiling area ranges from £30-£40 per square metre, depending on whether the ceiling is made of plasterboard or lath and plaster.

 Pros:

-- The water damage will create an unsightly area on your ceiling
+- Repairs unsightly stains on your ceiling

 Cons: